ChatGPT vs Grammarly: What’s The Difference?

 What are ChatGPT and Grammarly?

 ChatGPT is an artificial intelligence tool developed by OpenAI and released to the public in 2022.
-It’s free to use, although you can access a faster version for $20 per month
+It’s free to use, although you can access a faster version, ChatGPT-4, for $20 per month.

-Although ChatGPT supports basic grammar checking, its main power lies in content creation.
+Although ChatGPT supports basic grammar checking, its main power is content creation.
 It works almost like a chatbot messenger.
 You can enter a prompt and ask the AI to do something.
 This could be checking your work for mistakes, producing copy from scratch, or researching a topic.

-On the flip side, Grammarly uses AI to check your writing for grammar, spelling, readability, and plagiarism errors.
-Paste your work into the interface, and on the right hand side, you’ll see all your mistakes.
+Conversely, Grammarly uses AI to check your writing for grammar, spelling, readability, and plagiarism errors.
+Paste your work into the interface, and you’ll see all your mistakes on the right-hand side.
 It can also propose full-sentence rewrites.

 What ChatGPT and Grammarly Have In Common